 In the 1980s, the United States and Canada created a list of the 43 most environmentally degraded rivers, harbors, and lakes in the Great Lakes region.
 The Great Lakes Legacy Act (GLLA) is the United States' mechanism for accelerating sediment cleanups in these Areas of Concern (AOCs).

 GLLA projects provide significant economic, social, and environmental benefits in AOCs.
-In fact, restoration yields $2-3 for every $1 spent through increased property values, reduced municipality costs, and the direct economic benefits of tourism, recreation, and fishing.
+In fact, the Great Lakes Restoration Initiative yields $3.35 in economic activity for every $1 spent through increased property values, tourism, recreation, fishing and more.